CMMS Solution CMMS Blog Facility Maintenance

 • Maintenance of equipment inside the building, such as HVAC, certain office equipment and furniture, and building-specific equipment (for instance, medical equipment used in hospitals)

 • Maintenance of all building systems, such as lighting, plumbing, electrical systems, elevators, and fire safety.
+With correct and timely maintenance, you can prevent your facilities from fire hazards.

 • Maintenance of the building’s infrastructure itself, such as doors and windows (including their locks), both interior and exterior painting, flooring, and ceiling work